arch-anes/randwall/README.md

 ## Configuration

-When you start `randwall` for the first time, a configuration file with default options will be created at:
+When you start `randwall` for the first time, a configuration file with default options will be created.

-- `~/.config/randwall/config.json` on Linux
-- `%AppData%\Local\randwall\randwall\config.json` on Windows
-- `~/Library/Preferences/randwall/config.json` on MacOS

 The configuration file contains the following settings: